szeryk/nvim/README.md

 # Tips
 - if you want to replace vim with nvim add this to your .bashrc:
     `alias vim=nvim`
+- use `:checkhealth` to see if everything is working correctly
+- all my keybindings are in `lua/vim-keymap.lua`
+- all global options are in `lua/vim-options.lua`

 # List of plugins
 - Appearance: